kumarsauravjha/author_profiling_nlp/README.md

-# **Author age group predictions based on the blogs written, gender, and occupation**
+# Author age group predictions based on the blogs written, gender, and occupation

-The project aims to model the author's age group based on the writing content, gender, and occupation.
-This is still an active area of research in Natural Language Understanding.
+- The project aims to model the author's age group based on the writing content, gender, and occupation.
+- This is still an active area of research in Natural Language Understanding.
-We've also done a comparative analysis of static (GloVe 200) vs contextual embeddings (DistilBERT), to see its effect on the model performance (either classical ML models or Fully Connected Neural Networks).
+- We've also done a comparative analysis of static (GloVe 200) vs contextual embeddings (DistilBERT), to see its effect on the model performance (either classical ML models or Fully Connected Neural Networks).
-The pipeline involves text preprocessing, feature integration, and model training with early stopping for efficient and robust classification.
+- The pipeline involves text preprocessing, feature integration, and model training with early stopping for efficient and robust classification.
-**The entire code is a PyTorch modular implementation.
-Also, for enabling accelerated training, the modeling was done on the NVIDIA GeForce RTX 2060 employing CUDA toolkit. **
+- The entire code is a PyTorch modular implementation.
+- To enable accelerated training, the modeling was done on the NVIDIA GeForce RTX 2060 employing CUDA toolkit.

 ---

 ## **Table of Contents**